Laughing Boy (painting)

 The Hals expert Claus Grimm rejected the other two and claims only this one is authentic.
-In his own time, Hals' works were copied by art students.
+In his own time, Hals's works were copied by art students.
 In the late 19th century young artists in the impressionist movement were impressed by the loose brush strokes and wet-in-wet painting technique of these small tondos, and it is possible that a few of the many copies on the art market today date from this later period.

 Other boys painted by Hals in round tondos: